 Using "Read More" (or any consistent verbage) as the anchor text to different posts/recipes is no longer appropriate, and should be removed.

-Instead of using the read more tag, we recommend setting a character limit on your homepage "Featured Posts" widgets.
+Instead of using the read more tag, we recommend selecting "no content" on the homepage "Featured Posts" widgets.
 This ensures that your excerpts are all roughly the same length, and works pretty much the same as the read more tag.

 The featured image and title for your post should be sufficient for the reader to figure out whether or not they want to proceed to that recipe.
 We no longer recommend showing excerpts/snippets at all.